hatim-alouani/php-app/README.md

 # ⚠️ **Final Note**

-Keep Windows open... but use Linux.
+Keep Windows open... but use Linux

 # 🛠️ **To-Do / Improvements**
 Add pagination to lists